AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-dw-views.md

 **Looking for additional help?**

 Writing SQL and creating Data Warehouse Views is not included with Technical Support.
-However, the Magento Services team does offer assistance in the creation of views.
+However, the Services team does offer assistance in the creation of views.
 For everything from the migration and consolidation of a legacy database with a new database to the creation of a single Data Warehouse View for the purposes of a specific analysis, they are adept at curating SQL-based solutions for all of your data structure challenges.

 In most cases, the creation of a new Data Warehouse View for the purposes of consolidating 2-3 similarly structured tables requires 5 hours of Services time, which translates to roughly $1250 of work.
 However below are a few common factors which can increase the expected investment required: